 All healthcare providers and systems should be able to provide their patients with timely access to SARS-CoV-2 diagnostic testing when indicated.
 See Health Officer Order: Access to Diagnostic Testing Through Healthcare Facilities for more information.
 Organizations that need assistance to identify a suitable laboratory provider are encouraged to view the resources in the laboratories section below.

-Laboratories Providing COVID-19 PCR Molecular Testing Updated Reference Guide LA County Department of Health Services (LAC DHS) has created this guide to help organizations identify a laboratory provider that best fits their needs.
-This document provides an overview of some of the laboratories offering testing to LA County providers and residents.
+LA County Guide to Laboratories Providing COVID-19 Testing Services Updated Reference Guide This document provides an overview of some of the labs offering testing services to LA County providers and residents.

 California Testing Task Force Lab List The Testing Task Force is maintaining a list of labs that have met certain criteria for readiness and can receive samples for RT-PCR COVID testing.